Maximo Application Suite CLI Ansible CLI

 Note

 At time of writing the cost of this three node OpenShift cluster on IBMCloud is $1.61 per hour (which works out as just under $1'200 per month).
-Billing is hourly and to complete this example we will only need the cluster for a few hours.
+Billing is hourly and to complete this example we will only need the cluster for a few hours; the entire demo can be complete on IBMCloud for as little as $10.

-IBM Maximo Application Suite (MAS) configuration is held in Kubernetes resources, when we install MAS we will tell the installer to apply this configuration as part of the installation.
+IBM Maximo Application Suite (MAS) configuration is held in Kubernetes resources on the OpenShift cluster, when we install MAS we will tell the installer to apply this configuration as part of the installation.

 ---